learn-co-curriculum/precollege-summer-advanced-web-design-track/day-07/lectures/final-project/README.md

 + For the next four days, we'll be working almost full time on our final projects.
 + These will be real working web applications that you'll be able to share with your family and friends.
 + You will be responsible for building these projects from the ground up.
 + What makes a good project?
++ We have about eighteen hours of total time to work on our projects.
+Think about how you want to spend your time.
+	+ You could build out one more complex project
+	+ You could also choose to build out two smaller projects.
++ It's up to you, but make sure to set realistic goals and expectations for yourself and your teammates.

 ### Examples